geointdotworld/GEOINT.WORLD/README.md

 # GEOINT.WORLD

 Open-source geospatial intelligence platform for real-time monitoring of aviation, maritime, space, and global events on a unified map interface.
+Inscribe data points into Solana with this tool.

 ## Overview